strongloop/strongloop.com2/_posts/2019-12-05-november-milestone.md

 categories:
   - Community
   - LoopBack
-published: false
+published: true
 ---

-The LoopBack team greeted November with the CASCONxEVOKE conference held in Toronto.
+The LoopBack team greeted November with the CASCONxEVOKE conference in Toronto.
 CASCONxEVOKE is one of Canada's largest combined academic, research and developer conferences.
 As its speakers and attendees, we had a booth with posters to advocate LoopBack, and also delivered a workshop about developing extensible LoopBack applications.
 You can check this [blog](https://strongloop.com/strongblog/cascon-evoke-2019/) for more details.

 For Q4 achievements, we finished 3 epics this month: [Inclusion of related models](https://github.com/strongloop/loopback-next/issues/1352), [Deployment guide in a cloud native environment](https://github.com/strongloop/loopback-next/issues/1054) and [Support partitioned database in Cloudant connector](https://github.com/strongloop/loopback-connector-cloudant/issues/219), and significantly progressed in the Migration, Authentication & Authorization epics.